 2 cups half and half

 1 tablespoon real vanilla extract

 Mix sugar and cornstarch in a double boiler or a medium saucepan.
-Add egg yolks and milk.
+Add egg yolks, salt, and milk.
 Stir with a wire whisk making sure to get in the corners of the pan and get all the dry ingredients wet.
 Whisk in the half and half.
 Change from a whisk to a rubber spatula.
 Cook over medium heat stirring constantly, including the bottom corners of the pan, to prevent scorching.

 Cook until mixture thickens then cook one minute more.
 Remove from heat and add butter and vanilla.
 Pour on top of bananas foster mixture in the crust.
 Cover with plastic wrap making sure the plastic wrap is touching the filling.
 This will prevent a skin from forming on the custard.
 Refrigerate 4 to 6 hours until filling sets up and is cold.
 Top filling with whipped cream and garnish with banana slices.

 In the bowl of a mixer fitted with wire whisk beaters, place whipping cream and powdered sugar.
 Turn mixer on low speed and mix ingredients.
 Scrape sides of bowl with a rubber spatula.
 Taste for sweetness.
 Turn mixer on high and beat until peaks form.
 Gently spoon whipped cream on top of custard filling.
 Refrigerate until ready to serve using the plastic cover of the graham cracker crust as a lid.